danielpeter/teaching-computational-geophysics/README.md

 ### Current Content

-Whenever possible, we record these online classes and will provide them also as youtube videos.
+During the pandemic year 2020, we recorded the online classes.
+They are provided below as youtube videos.
-The video lectures so far:
+The video lectures are:

 | Lecture | youtube video |
 | ---     | ---           |